FILLEVILLE/FiveM-NeonRemote-Pro/README.md

 Config.RGGBlinkSpeed: How fast the RGB mode changes color (in milliseconds).

-Config.Presets: Change the RGB values ​​for the S1, S2 and S3 buttons.
+Config.Presets: Change the RGB values ​​​​for the S1, S2 and S3 buttons.

 🚀 Usage
 To open the controller, you need the neons_controller item.